epfldata/metaDecomp/README.md

 #### Original join order benchmark (JOB)

-We include the exact cardinalities for queries in the original join order benchmark.
+We include the exact cardinalities for queries in the subdirectory for the original join order benchmark.
 So no action is required.

 #### JOBLarge